 While the lorikeet looks very much like a traditional parrot, there are a few important differences to distinguish them.
 The big, sharp beak has a slightly narrower structure than most parrots.

 The exquisitely colored plumage has a base green color with various patches and patterns of blue, red, purple, and black.
-The long brush-like tongue is also completely unique to lories and lorikeets.
+The long brush-like tongue is also unique to lories and lorikeets.
 Extending from the mouth, the tongue gathers up food with very fine hairs called papillae.
 Depending on the species, this bird can measure anywhere between 5 and 13 inches from head to tail.

 Lorikeets are highly animated and noisy types of birds with a well-developed social life.
-While some species are a little aggressive about defending territory from other birds, more often than not they like to mix together in massive flocks of hundreds or even thousands of individuals.
+While some species are a little aggressive about defending territory from other birds, more often than not, they like to mix together in massive flocks of hundreds or even thousands of individuals.

-These large groups travel up to 30 miles together during the day in search of food and sometimes even fly between different islands that are within the bird’s natural range.
+These large groups travel up to 30 miles together during the day in search of food and sometimes even fly between different islands that are within the birds’ natural range.
 Lorikeets are not generally migratory, but some species, like the rainbow lorikeet, move around nomadically based on the season to take advantage of different foods.

 About 70% of their day is occupied with this search for food.
 They also spend a lot of time grooming their partners during the rest periods.
-At night they gather together in communal roosts to sleep.
+At night, they gather together in communal roosts to sleep.
 This behavior changes slightly in the mating season when more of their time is occupied with raising the young.

 Diet